 The Strand Galveston

-Easily one of my favorite things to do in Galveston is to explore The Strand, Galveston’s form of a downtown.
+Easily one of my favorite things to do in Galveston is to explore The Strand historic district, Galveston’s form of a downtown.

 Don’t be confused like we were and stick to just the street, The Strand, it’s the entire area that’s worth checking out.